ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/07-Software-Design.md

 - Ensuring scalable integration of additional sensors or user inputs via the shared 8-pin connector and standard message-passing structure.

 Our design process prioritized clear task separation, signal reliability, and maintainable code, making the overall system flexible and robust for future iterations.

+---

+### Version 2.0

+The V2.0 software will utilize a new piece of encoder hardware to achieve precise, count-based motor control, moving beyond simple timed operation to enable accurate partial opening.
+This precision is complemented by a vital safety feature, obstruction detection, which immediately halts the motor if the expected encoder count is not reached, thereby preventing hardware damage and alerting the user.
+Furthermore, the automatic control logic has been upgraded to adaptive automation, which enables the system to analyze historical sensor data and dynamically adjust light and temperature thresholds.
+This provides a more intelligent and responsive curtain operation compared to the fixed V1.0 settings.
+Finally, the integration with the new Wi-Fi SoC enables essential quality-of-life features, including remote control via a mobile app and the ability to receive software updates.